jhinmainksta/drone/docs/en/camera_calib.md

 ## The usage for ArUco

-To apply the calibration parameters to the ArUco navigation system, move the calibration .yaml file to Raspberry Pi of Clover, and initialize it.
+To apply the calibration parameters to the ArUco navigation system, move the calibration .yaml file to Raspberry Pi of Drone, and initialize it.

-> Don't forget to connect to Wi-Fi of Clover.
+> Don't forget to connect to Wi-Fi of Drone.

 The SFTP protocol is used for transferring the file.
 This example, WinSCP program is used.